 - In 2010: The Year We Make Contact the joint Western/Soviet expedition to the derelict Discovery nearly faces this problem as political tensions back on Earth rapidly deteriorate toward World War III.

 - After the destruction of the planet Vulcan in Star Trek XI, Spock estimates there to be a few thousand survivors.
-All those people obviously couldn't have been on their planet at the time it bit the dust.
+All those people, excepting the ones rescued by the Enterprise, obviously couldn't have been on or near their planet at the time it bit the dust.

 - The whole point of Battle for Terra is a Generation Ship that holds the last of humanity from a war between Earth and its Venusian and Martian colonies that resulted in mutual destruction.
 The ship is literally falling apart and the survivors desperately need a new planet to settle.
 Unfortunately, the one they pick is already populated.